Ottoman architecture: Baroque period (18th century to early 19th century)

 In Topkapı Palace, the Ottoman sultans and their family continued to build new rooms or remodel old ones throughout the 18th century, introducing Baroque and Rococo decoration in the process.
-Some examples include the Baths of the Harem section, probably renovated by Mahmud I around 1744, As in the preceding centuries, other palaces were built around Istanbul by the sultan and his family.
+Some examples include: the Baths of the Harem, renovated around 1744; the Sofa Kiosk (Sofa Köşkü), renovated in 1752; the Kiosk of Osman III, added in 1754–1755; and the Imperial Council (Divan) Hall, redecorated in 1792 and in 1819.
+As in the preceding centuries, other palaces were built around Istanbul by the sultan and his family.
 Previously, the traditional Ottoman palace configuration consisted of different buildings or pavilions arranged in a group, as was the case at Topkapı Palace, the Edirne Palace, and others.
 However, at some time during the 18th century there was a transition to palaces consisting of a single block or single large building.
+Moreover, the sultans increasingly favoured waterside residences and therefore built new palaces along the shores of the Golden Horn and the Bosphorus.